-When Williams died at age 29, he left behind a body of work that will probably always intrigue fans and country music historians.
-From a small town Alabama boy to the toast of Tennessee, he wrote songs that still move first-time listeners.
-As one of America’s great success stories and tragedies rolled up into one, he put his all into everything from the upbeat “Hey Good Lookin'” to another heart-breaker that gained traction after William’s life, “Lost Highway.”
+When Williams died at age 29, he left behind a body of work that still intrigues fans and country music historians.
+From a small town Alabama boy to the toast of Tennessee, he wrote songs that have always moved first-time listeners.
+As one of America's great success stories and tragedies rolled up into one, Williams put his all into everything from the upbeat "Hey Good Lookin'" to another heart-breaker that gained traction after his life, "Lost Highway."

-Although it’s a step ahead of an Elvis movie yet many country miles behind Coal Miner’s Daughter, the 1964 Hollywood biopic on Williams titled Your Cheatin’ Heart pointed the early rock ‘n’ roll generation back to the early days of country music.
-Director Gene Nelson and leading man George Hamilton’s main contribution to Hank lore was a soundtrack featuring Hank Williams Jr. covering some of his father’s best-known hits.
+Although it's a step ahead of an Elvis movie yet many country miles behind Coal Miner's Daughter, the 1964 Hollywood biopic on Williams titled Your Cheatin' Heart pointed the rock 'n' roll generation back to the early days of country music.
+Director Gene Nelson and leading man George Hamilton's main contribution to Hank lore was a soundtrack featuring Hank Williams Jr. covering some of Hank Sr.'s best-known hits.

 In all, the late-life composition Williams considered his "best heart song" still defines him as a writer and a tortured soul whose cover song choices ("Lovesick Blues") and songwriter credits ("I'm So Lonesome I Could Cry," "Cold, Cold Heart," "Long Gone Lonesome Blues") still impact his public perception.